leonardopresoto/starwars_clean_architecture/README.md

 <h2>To Do: </h2>

 ### Some Improvements I'm planning to do
-- [ ] Create Tests to Films, Planets, Starships, Species, Vehicles and Core components*
+- [ ] Create Tests for Films, Planets, Starships, Species, Vehicles and Core components*
 - [ ] Finish Planets screen
 - [X] Switch Theme structure (Shared Preferences)
 - [ ] Switch between Light/Dark Theme - (Probably I will include it on Drawer, AppBar or Both, I already started it)